ummulj/vibeCaas_ollama_vsextension/README.md

    ```

 2. Install the extension:
-   - From Marketplace: search for "VibeCaas.ai"
+   - From Marketplace: search for "VibeCaas.com"
    - Or build locally:
      ```bash
      npm install